Mike Slinn

 Workspaces save all settings as a complete backup, including routing modes, snapshots and fader groups.

-Snapshots affect everything you an see in this screen shot of RME TotalMix, and more:
+Snapshots affect everything you can see in this screenshot of RME TotalMix and more:

 Recording Scenarios